Making a Claim

 - Give immediate notice to the Police in respect of any theft, attempted theft, malicious damage or vandalism and obtain an incident number.

-- Contact Adjusting Associates as soon as reasonably possible, quoting your policy number, where your claim will be registered and you will be told what to do next, contact details:
+- Contact the claims handlers as soon as reasonably possible, quoting your policy number, where your claim will be registered and you will be told what to do next, contact details:

 Telephone: 01443 229513